-Bodiam Castle and its Manor

-Bodiam is a small East Sussex village in a large parish on the border of Kent, with a name possibly meaning homestead or enclosure of a man called Boda.
-In Domesday it is called Bodehā, and there are subsequent variations such as Bodiham, Bodingham and Bodgiham.
+Bodiam Castle and its Manor before National Trust ownership Bodiam is a small East Sussex village in a large parish on the border of Kent, with a name possibly meaning homestead or enclosure of a man called Boda.
+In Domesday it is called Bodeham, and there are subsequent variations such as Bodiham, Bodingham and Bodgiham.
+One of the authors elderly aunts was born and lived in neighbouring Northiam and always called it 'Bodjum'.
+The area now owned by the National Trust extends to 28 hectares (68 acres) north and south of the River Rother at Bodiam.
+It is an area that has been inhabited by humans from at least the Bronze Age and was in particular an area of much activity in Roman times.
 It is much visited because of its remarkable, and rather fairy tale like, castle that stands just north of the river Rother and the Kent and East Sussex Railway station.
-The castle has been owned by the National Trust since 1925 but it has not been lived in since the Civil War when it was deliberately put into a state of ruin by the victorious Parliamentarians.
+The castle has been owned by the National Trust since 1925 but it has not been lived in since the English Civil War when it was deliberately put into a state of ruin by the victorious Parliamentarians.